 Why are delinquent accounts posted on the internet?

-Effective January 1, 2008, the Wisconsin Department of Revenue (DOR) is required by section 73.03(62), Wis.
+Effective January 1, 2008, the Wisconsin Department of Revenue (DOR) is required by sec.
+73.03(62), Wis.
 Stats., to post on the internet a list of persons who owe delinquent taxes, interest, penalties, fees, and costs of more than $5,000 which are unpaid for more than 90 days after all appeal rights have expired.
 The

 listing is required to include the name, address, type of tax, and total amount eligible for posting.

 We are required to post a separate list of the

-Top 100 accounts is also required to be posted.
-Taxpayers that have a valid payment plan, have submitted a complete Petition for Compromise, or are in bankruptcy are not to be posted.
+Top 100 accounts.
+Taxpayers that have a valid payment plan, submitted a complete Offer in Compromise or are in bankruptcy are not posted.

 2009 Wisconsin Act 28 added a posting requirement for revoked sellers.
 Effective October 1, 2009, we are required by sec.
 73.03(64), Wis.
 Stats., to post information about taxpayers on the internet if they had a sellers permit revoked and have an outstanding balance.
 The

 listing is required to include the real name, business name, address, type of tax, total amount eligible for posting and revocation date.

 What is considered a delinquent account?

 Can there be estimated amounts due in the delinquent account?

 What information is published about each account?